Transitions Abroad Home.

 Sam with a new born Llama.

 My wife and I were slow travelers over 15 years ago before we moved to Ecuador and built the Black Sheep Inn.
 We began exploring South America in Venezuela, arriving with an open airline ticket and no itinerary.
-Our goal was to travel for six months to a year or until the money ran out.
+Our goal was to travel six months to a year or until the money ran out.
 Using the South American Handbook (the bible for travel in the continent back then) as a guide, we chose destinations.
 If we liked where we ended up, we stayed.
-By studying detailed maps, we deliberately chose villages that were not included in the guidebook.
-We enjoyed going one step further to insure that we were truly off-the-beaten-path.
+By studying detailed maps, we deliberately chose villages not included in the guidebook.
+We enjoyed going one step further to ensure that we were genuinely off-the-beaten-path.

-Sometimes we arrived in villages with no accommodations, so we knocked on doors to find a family to stay with.
+Sometimes, we arrived in villages without accommodations, so we knocked on doors to find a family to stay with.
 We hitchhiked by boat around the Paria Peninsula, the northeast corner of Venezuela that juts out towards Trinidad.
-The peninsula had no roads, so when we were ready to move on we asked local fishermen to take us to the next village and slept in hammocks with friendly families.
+The peninsula had no roads, so when we were ready to move on, we asked local fishermen to take us to the next village and slept in hammocks with friendly families.
 We saw no tourists during this 2-week adventure.
-We ate the fisherman’s meal of fresh (or salted) tuna for breakfast, lunch, and dinner.
+We ate the fisherman's meal of fresh (or salted) tuna for breakfast, lunch, and dinner.

 A Brief History of Travel to Ecuador

-The way people travel in the 21st century has, of course, changed compared to a century ago.
-Over 100 years ago people traveled less and did so out of necessity—usually for business or family.
-Of course there were still adventurers, explorers, and even tourists.
-But in order to travel a century ago people needed to make serious decisions and carefully plan ahead.
-This included arranging transportation by ship, train, motor coach or even horse.
-They had to carefully pack their trunks with clothes, money, and sometimes even food and cooking items.
-Currency was not easily available once leaving home.
+How people travel in the 21st century has changed compared to a century ago.
+Over 100 years ago, people traveled less and did so out of necessity — usually for business or family.
+Of course, there were still adventurers, explorers, and even tourists.
+But to travel a century ago, people needed to make serious decisions and carefully plan.
+Such travel included arranging transportation by ship, train, motor coach, or horse.
+They had to pack their trunks carefully with clothes, money, and sometimes food and cooking items.
+Currency was not readily available once leaving home.

-Would you have taken a vacation to Ecuador in 1925 if it took over 12 days to get there?
-In 1925 “new ships made the run between New York and Guayaquil in 12½ days.”* In 1944 it took over 36 solid hours by plane and train to travel one way from Guayaquil to New York.** This was considered a fast travel compared to 20 years earlier.
-Travelers had to be open to new and different foods, changing levels of comfort, and varying levels of service.
-Traveling often changed lives permanently.
+Would you have vacationed in Ecuador in 1925 if it took over 12 days?
+In 1925, "new ships made the run between New York and Guayaquil in 12½ days."* In 1944, it took over 36 solid hours by plane and train to travel one way from Guayaquil to New York.** This was considered a fast travel compared to 20 years earlier.
+Travelers had to be open to new and different foods, changing comfort levels, and varying service levels.
+Traveling changed lives permanently.

 On the Ethics of Slower Travel

-We now live in a world which has shrunk.
-With modern air transportation and electronic communications almost every location on the planet is accessible; blogs tell you where to go and guidebooks are competitive.
-As a traveler it is easy to get from one country to another, find accommodations, food, activities, and still feel adventurous.
-But in this modern and interdependent world where we travel with such ease there are also new ethical responsibilities.
+We now live in a world that has shrunk.
+With modern air transportation and electronic communications, almost every location on the planet is accessible; blogs tell you where to go, and the few remaining guidebook series are competitive.
+As a traveler, it is easy to get from one country to another, find accommodations, food, and activities, and still feel adventurous.
+But in this modern and interdependent world where we travel easily and understandably seek enjoyment and uniqueness, there are also new ethical responsibilities for those aware of the enormous issues in the world about them.
 Where do your tourist dollars go?
 Do you interact with local communities?
 What is your effect on local cultures and the environment of the land you visit?

-If you are concerned about global warming, eating local foods, growing organic products, developing alternative energy, then it is easy to be an eco-traveler.
-Ecotourism is not just about visiting natural areas such as jungles, deserts, beaches, mountains etc.; it is about communities, cultures, and environmental impact.
-One of the most important and challenging aspects of travel to consider is speed.
-Based upon our experience, we suggest that you slow down, research where you are going, learn the local language, choose eco-lodges and tour operators that support local communities and have low impact on the environment.
+If you are concerned about the apparent reality of global warming, eating local foods, growing organic products, and developing alternative energy, then it is easy to be an eco-traveler.
+Ecotourism is not just about visiting natural areas such as jungles, deserts, beaches, mountains, etc.; it is about communities, cultures, and environmental impact.
+Speed is one of the most critical and challenging aspects of travel.
+Based on our experience, we suggest that you slow down, research where you are going, learn the local language, and choose ecolodges and tour operators that support local communities while having a low environmental impact.

-It is now possible to travel to Ecuador from virtually any North American city in four to twelve hours.
-The journey is easy and many travelers do not consider the implications of their movements.
-They simply buy an airline ticket, pack the bags (often rushed) and the adventure begins.
-But you have once landed in Ecuador you must consider what to see and do with the time you have available.
+Traveling to Ecuador from virtually any North American city in four to twelve hours is now possible.
+The journey is easy, and many travelers need to consider the implications of their movements.
+They buy an airline ticket, pack the bags (often rushed), and the adventure begins.
+But once you have landed in Ecuador, you must consider what to see and do with the available time.

 The Black Sheep Inn

-Black Sheep Inn is located close to Quito as the bird flies (85 km/52 miles southwest), but far from Quito as the bus drives.
+Black Sheep Inn is near Quito as the bird flies (85 km/52 miles southwest) but far from Quito as the bus drives.
 It takes over six hours to get here by public transport.
-Even in a private 4x4 it takes four and one half hours due to the twisty winding roads through spectacular scenery.
-Sometimes tourists and travel agents request one night reservations, but we discourage or refuse them.
-Instead the Black Sheep Inn encourages slow travel by giving discounts to people who stay longer.
+Even in a private 4x4, it takes four and one-half hours due to the twisty, winding roads through spectacular scenery.
+Tourists and travel agents sometimes request one-night reservations, but we discourage or refuse them.
+Instead, the Black Sheep Inn encourages slow travel by giving discounts to people who stay longer.

-Because of the Black Sheep Inn’s rural location, we stock up in bulk on food, hardware, and office items.
-Planning ahead saves time and money.
+Because of the Black Sheep Inn's rural location, we stock up in bulk on food, hardware, and office items.
+Planning saves time and money.
 Buying locally and building with local materials saves time, money, and natural resources.
-Growing our own foods with recycled composted organic waste makes sense.
+Growing our foods with recycled, composted organic waste makes sense.
 For us, eco-living and eco-traveling go hand in hand.

 Options in Ecuador for the Slow Immersion Traveler

-Often it is not just where you decide to stay, as getting there is half the fun.
-For instance to get from a Jungle Lodge in the Amazon you may have to travel several hours in motorized canoe and then six hours by bus to Quito and then another eight hours by bus to the Pacific Ocean.
+Often, it is more than where you decide to stay, as getting there is half the fun.
+For instance, to get from a Jungle Lodge in the Amazon, you may have to travel several hours in a motorized canoe, then six hours by bus to Quito, and then another eight hours by bus to the Pacific Ocean.
 One option is to break up the journey somewhere in the high Andes.

-It has been said that conservation starts at home, but it also can start while traveling.
-Save up extra vacation time, volunteer if you can, take a leave of absence, or do as we did and expatriate.
-Even though Ecuador is a small country, and we have been here 14 years, we have yet to see it all.
+Conservation often starts at home, but it can also begin while traveling.
+Save extra vacation time, volunteer if you can, take a leave of absence, or do as we did and expatriate.
+Even though Ecuador is a small country, and we have been here for 14 years, we have yet to see it all.

-Laguna Quilotoa, a volcanic crater lake at over 12,000 feet in elevation.
+Laguna Quilotoa is a volcanic crater lake at over 12,000 feet in elevation.

 For More Information

-ack Sheep Inn: Internationally Acclaimed Award Winning EcoLodge aims to provide a comfortable, educational experience for guests, teaching about the local area, local customs and Permaculture, while contributing to and improving the local community and the natural environment.
+Black Sheep Inn: Internationally Acclaimed Award Winning EcoLodge aims to provide a comfortable, educational experience for guests, teaching about the local area, local customs, and Permaculture while contributing to and improving the local community and the natural environment.
 Their goal is to be a leader in environmental stability and ecotourism.
-Ecological features include solar panels, adobe construction, composting toilets, recycling, roof water collectors, gray water systems, organic gardens, community education and aid work, reforestation, erosion control and more.
+Ecological features include solar panels, adobe construction, composting toilets, recycling, roof water collectors, gray water systems, organic gardens, community education and aid work, reforestation, erosion control, and more.
 Visit www.blacksheepinn.com for more.

-The Wonderland Ecuador primarily delineates the political and territorial organization of Ecuador and describes the economic conditions of the early 1940’s.
-Now it is a bibliographical curiosity; interesting because at the time of its publication there was very little written in English on the subject of Ecuador.
+The Wonderland Ecuador primarily delineates Ecuador's political and territorial organization and describes the economic conditions of the early 1940's.
+It is a bibliographical curiosity, interesting because very little had been written in English in Ecuador at its publication.

 Footnotes: